 After seeing pictures like this, where people have thousands of dollars worth of shoe inventory that they can flip for a good profit, it’s understandable that you want to become a shoe plug like them and reap in the profits as well.

 But apart from having the cash to buy these shoes, how do these elusive sneaker plugs get so many pairs?

 For those who want the blueprint from $0 to $10k, our highly reviewed 2021 Hypemaster Playbook reveals the business strategies that plugs use.

 Also, you can keep reading here for some solid advice on how to be a shoe plug for rare kicks like Jordans and Yeezy’s.

-Here are 4 ways that the people who look like amazing shoe plugs all up on IG and Twitter get more than one pair of rare shoes at a time:
+Here are 5 ways that the shoe plugs get more than one pair of rare shoes at a time: